galicians/AsynchronousJsSlides/README.md

 # Asynchronous javascript

-## Lecture at Makers Academy in Asynchronous Javascript by Pablo:
+### Lecture at Makers Academy in Asynchronous Javascript by Pablo

 <p align='left'>- Understanding what is asynchronous javascript</p>
 <p align='left'>- A few short !== simple exercises</p>